osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex2-login-scp.md

         :::console
         user@learn $ tar -tzvf <archive filename>

-Using the above knowledge, log into `learn.chtc.wisc.edu`, create a tarball that contains the OSG exercise 1 directory, and verify that it contains all the proper files.
+Using the above knowledge, log into `learn.chtc.wisc.edu`, create a tarball that contains the dHTC exercise 1 directory, and verify that it contains all the proper files.

 ### Comparing compressed sizes